 3. Vortex Optics Razor HD LHT 3-15×42 SFP Riflescope

-Razor HD is flagship scope from Vortex.
-Vortex has scopes for all sort of budget range.
-This one is for the people that doesn’t care about how much they spend on a scope, just wants the best performance.
+Razor HD is a flagship scope from Vortex.
+Vortex has scopes for all sorts of budget ranges.
+This one is for the people that don’t care about how much they spend on a scope, just want the best performance.

 Razor HD is made out of aircraft-grade aluminum.
-It’s top of the line material that even 3k USD scopes use.
-Internal purging is present on this scope.
-It’s super well-done.
+It’s top-of-the-line material that even 3k USD scopes use.
+Internal purging is present in this scope.
+It’s super well done.
 Outside is sturdy and useable with high-end rifles with much higher recoil.
 O-ring sealing prevents water from going inside.

-Razor HD features lens made from HD glasses.
+Razor HD features a lens made from HD glasses.
 Vortex lens coating is quite literally one of the best in the market.
 They are most known for their lenses to begin with.
 A very good pair of lenses that are bright, clear, sharp, vibrant, and durable.
-It’s scratch resistant as well.
-Pairing this with a 17 hornet is a really good idea.
+It’s scratch-resistant as well.
+Pairing this with a 17-hornet is a really good idea.

 It’s a bit overkill for 17 Hornet.
 But it’s something that will serve you for a long time.
 You can even pass this as a legacy to your next generation.
 Vortex Razor HD is one of the best scopes you can buy for any rifle and cartridge.
 It can tame anything you throw at it.